ZodanMedia/wp-mini-menu/README.md

 * Show a link to the WP Network (if available)
 * Show a link to New posts (for public post types)
 * Show a link to Menus, Widgets, Plugins and Users sections
-* Show a link to ACF, Yoast SEO, WooCommerce and WPML (if available)
+* Show a link to ACF, Yoast SEO, WooCommerce, FluentForms and WPML (if available)
 * Show custom links (to be added on the settings page)